 Entrance Activities Objective To appropriately manage activities in the Entrance.
 Target Conformance with all environmental controls specified in this PDS.
-Application Activities in the Entr ctivities in the Entrance Environmental controls Project phase 20.
-Dredging in the Entrance For Rip Bank, all channel dredging works within 50 m of the canyon edge will be undertaken with the dredge operating in a southerly direction; For Nepean Bank, all dredging works will be conducted away from the canyon edge towards the plateau; A towed video survey shall be conducted prior to any dredging; and Works will only be undertaken within the workability of the vessel which includes limiting metocean conditions.
-Environmental 1 Environmental limit Monitoring program Not applicable to Not applicable to this PDS Not applicable to this PDS Contingencies Contingencies Not applicable to this PDS
+Application Activities in the Entrance Environmental controls Project phase 20.
+Dredging in 20.
+Dredging in the Entrance For Rip Ban k, all channel dredgin g works within 50 m of the canyon edge will be undertak en with the dredge op perating in a southerly direction; For Nepean edge toward ls the plateau; A towed via A towed video survey shall be conducted prior to any dredging; and Works will only be undertaken w ithin the workability of the vessel which includes lim includes limiting metocean conditions.
+Environmental limit Monitoring program Not applicable to Not applicable to this PDS Not applicable to this PDS Contingencies Not applicable to the his PDS